garyrouch/Hackaton2021/README.md

 We developped a game where zombies come at players holding pannels with mails written on them and the player have to shoot the zombies if the mail they are holding is a spam.

-Us, the datascience section of the team, developped a model predicting is a mail is a spam or not.
+Us, the datascience section of the team, developped a model predicting if a mail is a spam or not.
 We then used the models to make predictions on some of the mails database we were able to find in order to create a MySQL database that could be requested by the full stack students that were developping the design of the game.

 ## Tech Stack